Jennipham/betterment/README.md

 #### `Email: th@vodafone.com`
 Mentor Account who has been matched - Access to Profile Settings and Integrated Page

+#### `Email: ldr@bham.com`
+Mentee Account who has not yet been matched - Access to Profile Settings, Match Potentials Page and Shortlist Page

 #### `Password: 123`
-Password for accounts to see user views.
+Password for all accounts to see user views.